 Pesto is good, but that’s not the only thing you can do with basil.
 Often considered the “King of Herbs”, basil has about 160 varieties and just as many uses.
 In the kitchen, basil is the main ingredient for fragrant pesto and is usually added to dishes to enhance their flavor.
 You can make some herb butter with basil for steaks and seared dishes.
 It can also be added to salads.

-Outside the kitchen, basil is used for a lot of medicinal purposes.
-It can be steeped and taken as tea to relieve indigestion.
-You can use the leaves in steam inhalation to relieve nasal congestion and colds.
+Outside the kitchen or pantry, basil is used for a lot of medicinal purposes.
+It can be steeped and taken as a tea to relieve indigestion.
+You can use the leaves in a steam inhalation to relieve nasal congestion and colds.
 Basil also contains a lot of essential oils like camphor, which can be used topically to treat sore muscles and skin problems like itching and irritation.
 The essential oil also contains citral and anethole, aroma compounds that have excellent antimicrobial properties.
 These are great for treating bacterial and fungal infections.

 Basil is very easy to grow and is ideal for container gardening.
 You can grow it indoors, so long as it gets a lot of sun.
 Basil plants hate the cold, and will shrivel and die when left outdoors in the colder months.